-- a) If the CCMP has not registered for another standard or certification programme during Cercarbono's retirement time: If the crediting period has not expired, the pending verification events will consider what is described in Section 8.12.
-If the crediting period has ended, provisions of Section 5.6 must be considered. - If the crediting period has ended, provisions of Section 5.6 must be considered. - b) If the CCMP has signed up for another standard or certification programme during Cercarbono's retirement time:

-- If the crediting period has not ended and verification events have been carried out, evidence must be provided, especially regarding the development of the monitoring plan, the issuance of credits (serial, conversion requests or external transfer, if applicable) and others corresponding to said events.

-- If the crediting period has ended, each case shall be analysed to see the viability of renewing or not the crediting period as established in Section 5.6.

-c) If the CCMP complies with what is described in points a) or b), it may request again the creation of an account.
+- a) If the CCMP has not registered for another standard or certification programme during Cercarbono's retirement time: - If the crediting period has not expired, the pending verification events will consider what is described in Section 8.12. - If the crediting period has ended, provisions of Section 5.6 must be considered. - b) If the CCMP has signed up for another standard or certification programme during Cercarbono's retirement time: - If the crediting period has not ended and verification events have been carried out, evidence must be provided, especially regarding the development of the monitoring plan, the issuance of credits (serial, conversion requests or external transfer, if applicable) and others corresponding to said events. - If the crediting period has ended, each case shall be analysed to see the viability of renewing or not the crediting period as established in Section 5.6. - c) If the CCMP complies with what is described in points a) or b), it may request again the creation of an account.